Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Embedding theorems

-such that the source and range maps satisfy $s(E_n) = V_{n-1}$ and $r(E_n) \subseteq V_n$.
+such that the source and range maps satisfy $s(E_n) = V_{n-1}$ and $r(E_n) \subseteq V_n$\footnote{This notation is inconsistent with what we have been using for directed graphs so far.
+But since Bratteli diagrams are very special kinds of graphs we have chosen to use the well-established notation from the literature.
+In this way we can, albeit somewhat artificially, distinguish a Bratteli diagram from its underlying graph.}.
 In particular, there are no sinks in $B$.
 Let $S_B \subseteq V$ denote the set of sources in $B$.
 Then $V_0 \subseteq S_B$.
-We call $B$ a \emph{standard} Bratteli diagram if there is only one source in $B$, i.e.\ $V_0 = \{v_0\}$.
-We say that $B$ is \emph{simple} if for every vertex $v \in V_m$, there is an $m > n$ such that there is a path from $v$ to every vertex in $V_m$.
+We call~$B$ a \emph{standard} Bratteli diagram if there is only one source in $B$, i.e.\ $S_B = \{v_0\} = V_0$.
+We say that $B$ is \emph{simple} if for every vertex $v \in V_n$, there is an $m > n$ such that there is a path from $v$ to every vertex in $V_m$.
 The partitions of the vertices and edges (into \emph{levels} as in Equation \eqref{eq:BD}) is considered part of the data of the Bratteli diagram $B$.
 We let $E_B$ denote the underlying graph where we ``forget'' about the partitions.

-For a source $v \in S_B \cap V_n$ on level $n$ we let $X_v$ denote the set of infinite paths starting in $v$, that is
+For a source $v \in S_B \cap V_n$ on level $n$ we let $X_v$ denote the set of infinite paths starting in~$v$, that is

 The \emph{path space} of $B$ is